FCA statement rejects criticism of how it handled BSPS scandal

 The UK financial watchdog has published a letter to respond to complaints made regarding its actions or inactions in relation to the British Steel Pension Scheme (BSPS).

-The story began in February 2023, when the FCA implemented a redress scheme for pension scheme members who had received bad advice to opt out of their schemes.
+The story began in January 2018, yet it became more public in February 2023 when the FCA implemented a redress scheme for pension scheme members who had received bad advice to opt out of their schemes.
 The authority found that 46% of all transfers were unsuitable.

 Since then, the regulator has undertaken multiple activities against those advisers and firms that delivered the poor advice.
 To date, those actions have resulted in 15 bans for individuals and fines or payments totalling £8.87m ($11m) to the Financial Services Compensation Scheme.
 Some matters have also been referred to the Upper Tribunal.